Newport, Wales: Football

 Newport's best known association football club is Newport County, who were formed in 1912 and joined the English Football League in 1920.
 Newport County have played in the second tier of English football and spent over 60 seasons in the Football League, reached the last 16 of the FA Cup, won the Welsh Cup in 1980 and subsequently reached the quarter-finals of the European Cup Winners' Cup in 1981.
 They were relegated from the Football League in 1988 and went bankrupt the following year.
 The club re-formed in 1989.
 They secured promotion back to the Football League for the 2013–14 season after a 25-year absence and now play in Football League Two.

 Newport is also home to Cymru South (Welsh pyramid tier 2) side Newport City and Ardal South East league (tier 3) Lliswerry.
 A number of teams play in the Gwent County League tier 4: Caerleon, Newport Civil Service, Newport Corinthians, Pill and Rogerstone.
 Tier 5: Albion Rovers, Graig and Newport Saints.
 Tier 6: Riverside Rovers.
 The city has its own league, the Newport and District Football League, which is part of the Welsh football league system and consequently some Newport clubs field teams in the Gwent County League.
 Lovell's Athletic were a fairly well known team in the mid-20th century – due to the suspension of League football during the Second World War they were the premier team in the city, as Newport County did not field a side.
 During this period they managed to reach the 3rd round of the FA Cup in the 1945–46 season.

 Dragon Park (Welsh: Parc y Ddraig), the Football Association of Wales' National Football Centre, is located at the Newport International Sports Village.
 The centre also provides the headquarters for the Welsh Football Trust.

 Golf

 The city is home to the Celtic Manor Resort, a five-star conference resort and home of the Wales Open, the annual European Tour golf tournament.
 The resort was the venue for the All*Star Cup celebrity golf tournament in 2005 and for the 2010 Ryder Cup.

-The city has high-quality golf facilities at Llanwern Golf Club, Peterstone Golf Club, Parc Golf Academy in Coedkernew and Newport Golf Club and Tredegar Park Golf Club in Rogerstone.
-Caerleon has a good quality nine-hole municipal course, driving range and clubhouse.
+The city has golf facilities at Llanwern Golf Club, Peterstone Golf Club, Parc Golf Academy in Coedkernew and Newport Golf Club and Tredegar Park Golf Club in Rogerstone.
+Caerleon has a municipal course, driving range and clubhouse.

 Within a short drive of Newport are golf clubs at St Mellons, Dewstow, Shirenewton, St Pierre, GreenMeadow, Woodlake, Alice Springs, Pontypool and Raglan.